-Client cash and Digital Assets are represented as both an asset and liability on the consolidated statements of financial position.
-The client assets relate to funds deposited with the Company in either fiat or Digital Assets format for the purpose of executing trades.
-The client assets are either held with a financial institution or a Digital Assets custodian to which the Company has control over and bears any associated risk.
+The client assets and related liabilities consist of funds deposited with the Company in either fiat or digital assets format for the purpose of executing trades.
+The client assets are either held with a financial institution or a digital assets custodian to which the Company has control over and bears any associated risk.
+Client cash and digital assets are represented as both a client asset and client liability on the consolidated statements of financial position.